OpenEvalProject/evals/manuscripts/elife-32038/v2/manuscript.md

 DNA constructs for magnetic-tweezers single-molecule DNA-nanomanipulation were prepared from the above 2.0 kb and 1.3 kb DNA fragments by ligating, at the XbaI end, a 1.0 kb DNA fragment bearing multiple biotin residues on both strands [prepared by PCR amplification of plasmid pARTaqRPOC-lacCONS using primers ‘XbaRPOC4050’ and ‘RPOC3140’ Supplementary file 1) and conditions as described (Revyakin et al., 2004, 2005, 2006, Revyakin et al., 2003

-## Determination of RNAP-dependent DNA unwinding by single-molecule DNA-nanomanipulation: data collection
+### Determination of RNAP-dependent DNA unwinding by single-molecule DNA-nanomanipulation: data collection

 Experiments were performed essentially as described (Revyakin et al., 2004, 2005, 2006, Revyakin et al., 2003

-Experiments in Figure 2 (experiments addressing TSS selection for promoters with GGG or CCT discriminator sequence), were performed using standard reactions containing mechanically extended, torsionally constrained, 2.0 kb DNA molecule carrying GGG or CCT promoter (extension force = 0.3 pN; superhelical density = 0.021 for experiments with positively supercoiled DNA; superhelical density = −0.021 for experiments with negatively supercoiled DNA) and RNAP holoenzyme (10 nM for experiments with positively supercoiled DNA; 0.5 nM for experiments with negatively supercoiled DNA) in 25 mM Na-HEPES, pH 7.9, 75 mM NaCl, 10 mM MgCl2, 1 mM dithiothreitol, 0.1% Tween-20, 0.1 mg/ml bovine serum albumin) at 30°C. Data from each of three single DNA molecules were pooled [differences in plectoneme size (at superhelical density ± 0.021) and Δl¯obs ≤ 5%].
+Experiments in Figure 2 (experiments addressing TSS selection for promoters with GGG or CCT discriminator sequence), were performed using standard reactions containing mechanically extended, torsionally constrained, 2.0 kb DNA molecule carrying GGG or CCT promoter (extension force = 0.3 pN; superhelical density = 0.021 for experiments with positively supercoiled DNA; superhelical density = −0.021 for experiments with negatively supercoiled DNA) and RNAP holoenzyme (10 nM for experiments with positively supercoiled DNA; 0.5 nM for experiments with negatively supercoiled DNA) in 25 mM Na-HEPES, pH 7.9, 75 mM NaCl, 10 mM MgCl2, 1 mM dithiothreitol, 0.1% Tween-20, 0.1 mg/ml bovine serum albumin) at 30°C. Data from each of three single DNA molecules were pooled [differences in plectoneme size (at superhelical density ± 0.021) and Δ$l¯$obs ≤ 5%].

 Experiments in Figure 4—figure supplement 1 (experiments demonstrating that reduction in DNA-fragment length from 2.0 to 1.3 kb enables single-bp resolution) were performed using standard reactions containing mechanically extended, torsionally constrained, 2.0 kb or 1.3 kb DNA molecule carrying lacCONS promoter (extension force = 0.3 pN; initial superhelical density = 0.021 or 0.024 for experiments with 2.0 kb or 1.3 kb positively supercoiled DNA; superhelical density = −0.021 or −0.024 for experiments with 2.0 kb or 1.3 kb negatively supercoiled DNA) and RNAP holoenzyme (10 nM for experiments with positively supercoiled DNA; 0.5 nM for experiments with negatively supercoiled DNA) in the buffer of the preceding paragraph at 30°C. For each DNA-fragment length, data were collected on one single DNA molecule.

 Experiments in Figure 4 and Figure 4—figure supplement 2 (experiments addressing primer-programmed TSS selection with primers UGG, GGA, GAA, AAU) were performed using standard reactions containing mechanically extended, torsionally constrained 1.3 kb DNA molecule carrying lacCONS promoter (extension force = 0.3 pN; initial superhelical density = 0.024 for experiments with positively supercoiled DNA; superhelical density = −0.024 for experiments with negatively supercoiled DNA) and RNAP holoenzyme (10 nM for experiments with positively supercoiled DNA; 0.5 nM for experiments with negatively supercoiled DNA) in the buffer of the preceding paragraph at 30°C. Primers UGG, GGA, GAA, and AAU were present at 0 or 1 mM, 0 or 1 µM, 0 or 2.5 µM, and 0 or 1 mM, respectively.
-For experiments with positively supercoiled DNA, data from each of seven single DNA molecules were normalized based on Δl¯obs,pos in absence of primer and pooled; for experiments with negatively supercoiled DNA, data from each of two single DNA molecules were normalized based on Δl¯obs,neg in absence of primer and pooled.
+For experiments with positively supercoiled DNA, data from each of seven single DNA molecules were normalized based on Δ$l¯$obs,pos in absence of primer and pooled; for experiments with negatively supercoiled DNA, data from each of two single DNA molecules were normalized based on Δ$l¯$obs,neg in absence of primer and pooled.

 Experiments in Figures 5–6 and Figure 6—figure supplement 1 (experiments addressing primer-concentration dependences of tunwound in primer-programmed TSS selection) were performed using standard reactions containing mechanically extended, torsionally constrained, 2.0 kb DNA molecule carrying lacCONS promoter (extension force = 0.3 pN; initial superhelical density = 0.021) and RNAP holoenzyme (10 nM) in the buffer of the preceding paragraph at 30°C. Each titration consisted of recordings in absence of primer followed by recordings in presence of primer at increasing concentrations.
 (0, 0.50, 0.90, 1.3, 250, 500, 750, and 1000 μM for UGG; 0, 0.25, 0.50, and 1.0 µM for GGA; 0, 0.50, 1.0, and 1.5 µM for GAA; 0, 0.40, 0.80, 1.2, 200, 400, 600, and 800 μM for AAU).
 For each titration, data were collected on one single DNA molecule.

-For experiments with negatively supercoiled DNA, for which t¯unwound >> 1 h (Revyakin et al., 2004, 2005, 2006, Revyakin et al., 2003
+For experiments with negatively supercoiled DNA, for which $t¯$unwound >> 1 h (Revyakin et al., 2004, 2005, 2006, Revyakin et al., 2003

-## Determination of RNAP-dependent DNA unwinding by single-molecule DNA-nanomanipulation: data reduction for determination of DNA unwinding
+### Determination of RNAP-dependent DNA unwinding by single-molecule DNA-nanomanipulation: data reduction for determination of DNA unwinding

 Raw time traces were analyzed to yield DNA extension (l) as described (Revyakin et al., 2004, 2005, 2006, Revyakin et al., 2003

 Changes in l attributable to DNA unwinding (Δlu) and changes in l attributable to DNA compaction (Δlc) were calculated as: Δlu = (Δlobs,neg + Δlobs,pos)/2, and Δlc = (Δlobs,pos - Δlobs,neg)/2, where Δlobs,pos and Δlobs,neg are observed changes in l in experiments with positively supercoiled DNA and negatively supercoiled DNA, as described (Revyakin et al., 2004, 2005, 2006, Revyakin et al., 2003

-## Determination of RNAP-dependent DNA unwinding by single-molecule DNA-nanomanipulation: data reduction for determination of energetics of scrunching and anti-scrunching
+### Determination of RNAP-dependent DNA unwinding by single-molecule DNA-nanomanipulation: data reduction for determination of energetics of scrunching and anti-scrunching

 Lifetimes of unwound states (tunwound) were extracted from single-molecule traces as described (Revyakin et al., 2004, 2005, 2006, Revyakin et al., 2003

-For experiments in absence of primer (Qi and Turnbough, 1995; Figure 6—figure supplement 1):R+P⇌KBRPc⇌k−2k2RPo
+For experiments in absence of primer (Qi and Turnbough, 1995; Figure 6—figure supplement 1):

+$$
+R+P⇌K_{B}RPc⇌k_{−2}k_{2}RPo
+$$

-where R, P, RPc, and RPo denote RNAP holoenzyme, promoter, RNAP-promoter closed complex, and RNAP-promoter open complex; andt¯unwound=1k−2
+where R, P, RPc, and RPo denote RNAP holoenzyme, promoter, RNAP-promoter closed complex, and RNAP-promoter open complex; and

+$$
+t¯_{unwound}=\frac{1}{k_{−2}}
+$$

-For experiments in presence of primer GGA, which programs TSS selection at modal position and therefore does not require scrunching or anti-scrunching for TSS selection (Figure 6—figure supplement 1):R+P+NpNpN⇌KBRPc+NpNpN⇌k−2k2RPo+NpNpN⇌KNpNpNRPo:NpNpN
+For experiments in presence of primer GGA, which programs TSS selection at modal position and therefore does not require scrunching or anti-scrunching for TSS selection (Figure 6—figure supplement 1):

+$$
+R+P+NpNpN⇌K_{B}RPc+NpNpN⇌k_{−2}k_{2}RPo+NpNpN⇌K_{NpNpN}RPo:NpNpN
+$$

-where NpNpN denotes primer; andt¯unwound=KNpNpNk−2∗[NpNpN]+1k−2
+where NpNpN denotes primer; and

+$$
+t¯_{unwound}=\frac{K_{NpNpN}}{k_{−2}}∗[NpNpN]+\frac{1}{k_{−2}}
+$$

-For experiments in presence of primer UGG, or GAA, or AAU, which program TSS selection at positions different form modal TSS, and therefore require scrunching or anti-scrunching for TSS selection (Figures 4–6 and Figure 6—figure supplement 1):R+P+NpNpN⇌KBRPc+NpNpN⇌k−2k2RPo+NpNpN⇌KscrunchRPo′+NpNpN⇌KNpNpNRPo′:NpNpN
+For experiments in presence of primer UGG, or GAA, or AAU, which program TSS selection at positions different form modal TSS, and therefore require scrunching or anti-scrunching for TSS selection (Figures 4–6 and Figure 6—figure supplement 1):

+$$
+R+P+NpNpN⇌K_{B}RPc+NpNpN⇌k_{−2}k_{2}RPo+NpNpN⇌K_{scrunch}RPo^{′}+NpNpN⇌K_{NpNpN}RPo^{′}:NpNpN
+$$

-where RPo' denotes a scrunched or anti-scrunched RPo; andt¯unwound=KNpNpN∗Kscrunchk−2∗[NpNpN]+1+Kscrunchk−2
+where RPo' denotes a scrunched or anti-scrunched RPo; and

+$$
+t¯_{unwound}=\frac{K_{NpNpN}∗K_{scrunch}}{k_{−2}}∗[NpNpN]+\frac{1+K_{scrunch}}{k_{−2}}
+$$

-Kscrunch, KNpNpN, ΔGNpNpN, and ΔGscrunch were obtained by fitting slopes and y-intercepts of linear-regression fits of plots of t¯unwound vs. primer concentration (Figure 6D and Figure 6—figure supplement 1) to the equation of Figure 6C, stipulating Kscrunch = 1 and ΔGscrunch = 0 for primer GGA, which programs TSS selection at modal position and therefore does not require scrunching or anti-scrunching for TSS selection.
+Kscrunch, KNpNpN, ΔGNpNpN, and ΔGscrunch were obtained by fitting slopes and y-intercepts of linear-regression fits of plots of $t¯$unwound vs. primer concentration (Figure 6D and Figure 6—figure supplement 1) to the equation of Figure 6C, stipulating Kscrunch = 1 and ΔGscrunch = 0 for primer GGA, which programs TSS selection at modal position and therefore does not require scrunching or anti-scrunching for TSS selection.

-## Quantitation and statistical analysis
+### Quantitation and statistical analysis

 Data in Figure 2 are means ± SEM of at least 70 technical replicates of each of three biological replicates (three single DNA molecules) for positively supercoiled DNA and at least 50 technical replicates of each of three biological replicates (three single DNA molecules) for negatively supercoiled DNA.